PoProstuWitold/PoProstuWitold/README.md

 # About me
 My name is Witold I'm from Poland and I like coding in NodeJS and TypeScript.
-My other hobbies include video games, anime, history, skiing and history.
+My other hobbies include video games, anime, skiing and history.
+I also like dogs and animals in general

 ### My skills:
 ![NodeJS](https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white)&nbsp;